Keyboard shortcuts

 • 3DMake - Command-line build tool eliminating GUI navigation

-• Accessible editors - VS Code, Notepad++, Nano, Vim (all keyboard-driven, screen reader friendly)
+• Accessible text editors - Notepad, VS Code, Notepad++, Nano, Vim, etc. (all keyboard-driven, screen reader friendly)

-See Screen Reader Coding Tips (NVDA & JAWS) for detailed keyboard shortcuts and configuration.
+See Appendix A: 3DMake Cheat Sheet for detailed keyboard shortcuts and configuration.

 3DMake: Non-Visual Build Automation